altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 - Most IDL based serializers also generate the serializer / deserializer code so that using them is not too hard.
 - Examples of such serializers are protobuf or thrift.

-Using these libraries rename operations are “free”,
+Using these libraries rename operations are "free",
 - because the field name is never actually stored in the binary representation of the message.
 - This is one of the advantages of schema based serializers, even though that they add the overhead of having to maintain the schema.
 - When using serializers like this,